toniop99/expo-testing-maestro/README.md

   - `adb devices` # should show active emulator on local pc
   - `maestro --host <local-pc-ipv4> test -c <path-to-project>/e2e/sign-in.yaml`

+## Debug Output
+By deafult when a test fails, screenshots and logs are saved to the `./maestro` directory.
+To change this, use the `--output` flag.

+`maestro test --debug-output /path/to/debug/logs`

 ## Running Maestro Studio

 ### Linux/Mac